Tsarenir/website/project/about.md

 As well as thank you to all of our current and future contributors.

 ## Community Team
-A thank you to all of our community team members, you can find them on via Discord disguised in a blue name.
+A thank you to all of our community team members, you can find them on via Discord distinguished in a blue name or under the Mod Team category.

 ## License
-We're using GPL-3.0 license, which will be here in a few days.
+The code and scripts are licensed under GPL-3.0, which you can find the code [here](https://github.com/MSRevive).